 On November 10, 2017, the Company paid \$300.0 million of principal on its 3-year unsecured term loan using cash on hand as of October 28, 2017.
 This amount was not contractually due under the terms of the loan.
 As such, this amount was classified as current in the condensed consolidated balance sheet as of October 28, 2017.
-On January 10, 2018, the Company paid \$120.0 million of principal on its 3-year unsecured term loan.
-This amount was not contractually due under the terms of the loan.
-Subsequent to the close of the first quarter of fiscal 2018, on February 12, 2018, the Company paid \$50.0 million of principal on its 3-year unsecured term loan.
-This amount was not contractually due under the terms of the loan.
-As such this amount was classified as current in the condensed consolidated balance sheet as of February 3, 2018.
+During the six-month period ended May 5, 2018, the Company made additional principal payments of \$570.0 million on its 3-year unsecured term loan and \$750.0 million on its 5-year unsecured term loan.
+These amounts were not contractually due under the terms of the loans.
+As of May 5, 2018, \$56.0 million of principal on the 3-year unsecured term loan was classified as current debt as the Company intends to utilize cash on hand as of May 5, 2018 to repay this amount of debt within the next twelve months.